~ TEN ITEMS ON MY WISHLIST RN ~

 NAIDOC week is an opportunity to celebrate the rich culture of Aboriginal and Torres Straight Islander people and, if it wasn’t for Covid, it would actually be in full swing right now.
 The good news is, we don’t need to wait for NAIDOC week to honour First Nations culture.
 With this in mind, I have collated ten stand-out clothing pieces and accessories that are designed, made and sold by First Nations artists and designers.

 Supporting First Nations art and business is just one of many ways non-Indigenous folk can be a good ally.
 But don’t let your journey stop there—there is so much still to do to help close the gap!
 If you’re feeling a bit overwhelmed, I found this website a great place to start: https://pathtoequality.com.au/

 This Gunai Warrior rugby jumper from Clothing the Gap:

 This jumper is, fittingly, part of Clothing The Gap’s NAIDOC 2020 collection.
 In the throes of an icy Melbourne winter this jumper greatly appeals to me but only in part due to its cosiness; I also love it’s boxy cut and cool half-zip.
 The message is an important one too.

-The Aboriginal-run and owned label is a play on the saying “closing the gap”, with a focus on doing just that.
-Their aim is to increase the life expectancy of Aboriginals, to be more in line with non-Aboriginal folk.
-Managed by health professionals, 100% of their profits go towards supporting Aboriginal health and education programs within Victoria.
+The Koorie-run and owned label is a play on the saying “closing the gap”, with a focus on doing just that.
+Their aim is to increase the life expectancy of Aboriginal people, to be more in line with non-Aboriginal folk.
+Managed by health professionals, 100% of their profits go towards supporting First Nations health and education programs within Victoria.

 All of the homewares from Bima Wear: